 Why Professional Scrum?

-In cooperation with Microsoft and Scrum.org, Accentient has created the Professional Scrum Developer (PSD) program, which focuses on the most important role in Scrum: the Development Team.
-Students attending a PSD course will learn how to use modern practices to develop an increment of releasable functionality according to a definition of done.
-They will do so while working within a cross-functional, self-organizing team, performing iterative, incremental development according to the rules of Scrum while using the ALM tools and technologies of their choice.
+In cooperation with Microsoft and Scrum.org, Accentient has created the Applying Professional Scrum For Software Development (APS-SD) program.
+Formerly known as the Professional Scrum Developer (PSD) program, it focuses on the most important accountability on the Scrum Team: the Developer.
+Students attending an APS-SD course will learn how to use modern practices to develop an increment of releasable functionality according to a definition of Done.
+They will do so while working within a cross-functional, self-organizing Scrum Team, performing iterative, incremental development according to the rules of Scrum while using the tools and technologies of their choice.